The Story of Seymour Food 2 Kids

 Shannon Bullard- Founder (shannon@seymourfood2kids.org)

-I have been a proud member of the Seymour community for more than two decades and have always been actively involved in volunteering, particularly with the Seymour Ambulance.
-My passion for working with children led me to become the Executive Director of Julia Day Nursery in Ansonia.
-Starting Seymour Food 2 Kids brings together the two things I care most about—helping others and giving back to my community.
+Shannon has been a proud member of the Seymour community for more than two decades and has always been actively involved in volunteering, particularly with the Seymour Ambulance.
+Her passion for working with children led her to become the Executive Director of Julia Day Nursery in Ansonia.
+Starting Seymour Food 2 Kids brings together the two things she cares most about – helping others and giving back to her community.

-No child should go hungry, and no parent should have to choose between food and shelter.
-I am proud to pass these values on to my daughters, Mackenzie and Amaya, and to involve other children in the community by teaching them the importance of empathy, teamwork, and giving back.
-I am honored to have started an organization that helps instill these values in the next generation and grateful for the board members who joined me on this journey to make a difference.
+Shannon firmly believes that no child should go hungry, and no parent should have to choose between food and shelter.
+She is proud to pass these values on to her daughters, Mackenzie and Amaya, and to involve other children in the community by teaching them the importance of empathy, teamwork, and giving back.
+She is honored to have started an organization that helps instill these values in the next generation and is grateful for the board members who joined her on this journey to make a difference.

 Mackenzie & Amaya Bullard- Co-Founders